dhardy/pippin/doc/file-format.md

 Checksums are in whichever format is mentioned in the header.
 All options start `SUM` to be self-documenting.
 Currently available options: `SUM SHA-2 256 `.
 They are encoded as [bytes or single number?]
 TBD.
+Lots of checksums are written; this may waste space.

 Snapshot files